adonisjs/v5-docs/content/cookbooks/socketio-with-adonisjs.md

 ::video{url="https://res.cloudinary.com/adonis-js/video/upload/v1591543846/adonisjs.com/blog/socket-io_i4qe6n.mp4" controls}

 ## Broadcast from anywhere
-Since, we have abstracted the socketio setup to its own service class, you can import it from anywhere inside your codebase to broadcast events.
+Since we have abstracted the socketio setup to a service class, you can import it from anywhere inside your codebase to broadcast events.
 For example:

 ```ts
 import Ws from 'App/Services/Ws'